shrimanwar92/native-javascript-small-apps/README.md

 # native-javascript-small-apps

-This repo contains my attempt to create small apps like todo, star rating system, etc. natively(only vanilla js, no frameworks) for deep learning.
+This repo contains my attempt to create small apps natively(only vanilla js, no frameworks) for deep learning.

 I have used various standard features